There’s a lot of fishing going on at Curlew Lake.

 That said, perch make very good eating fish, so this isn’t a tremendously heavy lift, although most aren’t big.
-There is no bag limit or size restrictions.
+There are no bag limits or size restrictions.

 Indeed, perch fishing prospects range from good to excellent year-round, except in July and August, when catches might slow down a bit.

-Ice-fishing for perch is popular when there is safe ice in wintertime.
+Ice fishing is popular, especially for the perch, when there is safe ice in the wintertime.

 Perch travel and feed in schools, so once one perch bites, the chances that more will follow are good.